 Internet of Things (IoT) is nothing but things or objects connected to the omnipresent internet.
 The things now can send or receive information through the internet.
 This capability makes it a useful concept, especially in remote areas or extreme climate conditions.
 The things in IoT are called “Smart” as they can now share information about themselves or the environment.
 Imagine a freeze that automatically places an order of eggs when eggs are consumed.
 The things can either pass the information to another thing or a computer for necessary action.
 There are various use cases of IoT across verticals, asset tracking being the universal one.
 One can track an object or a pet using this application.
 Let us look at the sectors having potential IoT use cases that can liberalize the way these industries are functioning.

 Healthcare is the sector expected to gain maximal benefit from the IoT.
 Fitness trackers are already the talk of the town.
 These fitness trackers, enabled with IoT can be used for post-surgery patient monitoring.
 This includes passing on the critical health parameters to the nearby medical facility and calling the ambulance automatically in case of abnormal readings.
-IoT and machine learning can predict the probable time of a heart-attack, initiating the need for preventive care.
-The IoT laced smart baby clothing can monitor the temperature and respiration level of a baby.
+IoT and machine learning can predict the probable time of a heart attack, initiating the need for preventive care.
+The IoT-laced smart baby clothing can monitor the temperature and respiration level of a baby.
 The smart helmets in injury-prone sports can analyze the impact and intimate the medical team.
-There are various IoT innovations applicable in the Healthcare sector that can improve the productivity of the medical fraternity and cut down cost significantly if one hires an expert IoT developer with sufficient domain knowledge.
+There are various IoT innovations applicable in the Healthcare sector that can improve the productivity of the medical fraternity and cut down costs significantly if one hires an expert IoT developer with sufficient domain knowledge.

 IoT enabled cars can connect themselves to the nearby smart parking lot and book a slot for themselves.
 They can pass on qualitative information to their manufacturers to improve vehicle functioning and safety.
 These cars can alert the owner of the car about a scheduled service or remind them about the need for an oil change.
 These cars can prevent accidents from happening by judging the speed and their distance from other vehicles.
 These cars can alert a malfunctioned part to the owner.
 These cars can suggest possible driver routes with minimal traffic.
 The IoT has been at the forefront in the realisation of autonomous cars.
 The IoT software in these cars can automatically update itself, keeping it abreast of the latest features incorporated.
 These IoT cars, in the long run, would be the key in smart traffic management.